DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 Now, let’s run the training code to create the model.

-First, open `train_driver.py` in the editor by clicking on the file in the directory explorer to the left.
-Replace `your_ip_here` in line 11 with your `user_key`.
-This is only to tell the training code to only access the dataset that has been allocated for your trial.
-For example, if the `user_key` we assigned to you is `12.34.56.78`, then line 11 should be:
+First, open `user_key.py` in the editor by clicking on the file in the directory explorer to the left.
+Replace `your_key_here` with your `user_key`.
+This is only to tell our code to only access the dataset that has been allocated specifically for your trial.
+For example, if the `user_key` we assigned to you is `12.34.56.78`, then line 1 should be:
 ```python
 data_key = "12.34.56.78"
 ```